Index Reduction for Differential-Algebraic Equations with Mixed Matrices

-where $\tilde{i}_1, \ldots, \tilde{i}_5$, $\tilde{v}_1, \ldots, \tilde{v}_5$ and $\tilde{V}(s)$ are the Laplace transforms of $i_1, \ldots, i_5$, $v_1, \ldots, v_5$ and $V(t)$, respectively (we assumed that all state variables and their derivatives were equal to zero at $t = 0$ for simplicity).
-In this system~\eqref{eq:example2_eq}, the first two equations come from Kirchhoff's current law (KCL), and the following three equations come from Kirchhoff's voltage law (KVL).
-The last five equations represent the element characteristics (constitutive equations).
-The coefficient matrix in~\eqref{eq:example2_eq} is naturally regarded as a mixed polynomial matrix with independent parameters $R_1$, $R_2$, $L$ and $C$ since nominal values of the parameters are supposed to be inaccurate.

-Let $A(s)$ denote the coefficient matrix in~\eqref{eq:example2_eq}.
-Since $A(s)$ is not LM-polynomial, it seems that we cannot directly apply our algorithm to $A(s)$.
+The next example is the DAE~\eqref{eq:example2_eq} representing the electrical network in~\cref{fig:RLC}.
+Since the coefficient matrix $A(s)$ is not LM-polynomial, it seems that we cannot directly apply our algorithm to $A(s)$.
 However, since each of the last five rows in $A(s)$ do not contain two or more accurate constants, we can convert $A(s)$ into an LM-polynomial matrix by multiplying an independent parameter to each of the rows.
-In addition, by the same logic to Lemma~\ref{lem:B}, our algorithm works without actually multiplying the independent parameters by regarding nonzero entries in the last five rows as independent parameters.
+In addition, by the same logic to \cref{lem:B}, our algorithm works without actually multiplying the independent parameters by regarding nonzero entries in the last five rows as independent parameters.
 Thus we see $A(s)$ as an LM-polynomial matrix $A(s) = \binom{Q(s)}{T(s)}$, where $Q(s)$ and $T(s)$ correspond to the first and last five rows in $A(s)$, respectively.
-In addition, $A(s)$ meets the condition~\eqref{eq:dimensional_consistency_1} for DCLM-polynomial matrices with $\lambda = \prn{0, 0, 0, 0, 0}$ and $\mu = \prn{0, 0, 0, 0, 0, 0, 0, 0, 0, 0}$.
+The matrix $A(s)$ meets the condition (MP-DC) for DCLM-polynomial matrices with $\lambda = \prn{0, 0, 0, 0, 0}$ and $\mu = \prn{0, 0, 0, 0, 0, 0, 0, 0, 0, 0}$.

 We are now ready for applying our algorithm to $A(s)$.
 In Phase 1, a dual optimal solution is obtained as $p = \prn{0, 0, 0, 0, 0, 0, 0, 0, 0, 0}$ and $q = \prn{0, 0, 1, 0, 0, 0, 0, 0, 0, 1, 0}$, which implies that $\tdegdet{A} = 2$.
 The corresponding tight coefficient matrix $A^\# = \binom{Q^\#}{T^\#}$ is given by